ErikKBethke/tableau-workbook-xml/README.md

 This package has dependencies on the following (included in setup.py):
 * lmxl

+### Limitations
+Currently, this package is only designed to work with Tableau unpackaged workbooks that have excel-direct connections.
+You may attempt to access workbooks in other formats, but success may be limited.
+Development is in progress to build out additional access capabilities.

 To get started:
 ```python
 from tableauxml import Workbook